Spacial/csstuff/README.md

 - [CARLA](https://carla.org): Open-source simulator for [autonomous driving research](https://github.com/carla-simulator/carla).
 - [make-sense](https://github.com/SkalskiP/make-sense): [Free to use online tool for labelling photos](https://makesense.ai).
 - [TF Encrypted](https://tf-encrypted.io/) is a framework for encrypted deep learning in TensorFlow.
 It looks and feels like TensorFlow, taking advantage of the ease-of-use of the Keras API while [enabling training and prediction over encrypted data](https://github.com/tf-encrypted/tf-encrypted).
+- [Machine Learning Notebooks](https://github.com/ageron/handson-ml2): A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.

 ### Machine Learning Articles